ruby-processing/JRubyArt/_k9methods/setup.md

 layout: post
 title:  "setup"
 ---
-Apart from nude sketches, all sketches will propably have a user defined [setup][setup] method.
+Apart from nude sketches, all sketches will probably have a user defined [setup][setup] method.
 This is where you define the sketch title and where static code belongs.

 ```ruby
 def setup